-- Industrial use: mixing and loading without PPE and RPE; - Spray application and brush and roll application of liquid biocidal products (paints and coatings) by professionals and non-professionals even when using PPE; - Use of treated non-textile polymers intended for large-scale direct contact to skin; - Textiles intended for direct contact with skin or which can be mouthed by toddlers and infants; - Handling of wet textiles (e.g. laundry).
+- Industrial use: mixing and loading without PPE and RPE; - Use of treated non-textile polymers intended for large-scale direct contact to skin. - Textiles intended for direct contact with skin or which can be mouthed by toddlers and infants; - Handling of wet textiles (e.g. laundry); - Outdoor use of treated textiles which can come in contact with rain.